Music of New Zealand: Radio airplay

+Popular music

 Pop

 New Zealand's first pop song was "Blue Smoke", written in the 1940s by Ruru Karaitiana.
 Pixie Williams recorded the song in 1949 and, although it went triple platinum in New Zealand, the award for selling 50,000 copies of the song was only presented to Pixie Williams on 13 July 2011.
 The advent of music television shows in the 1960s led to the rise of Sandy Edmonds, one of New Zealand's first pop stars.

 Split Enz and Crowded House

 Formed in the early 1970s and variously featuring Phil Judd and brothers Tim Finn and Neil Finn, Split Enz achieved chart success in New Zealand, Australia, and Canada ‒ most notably with their 1980 single I Got You – and built a cult following elsewhere.
 The music videos for some of the band's 1980s songs were among the first played on MTV.
 In 1985, Neil Finn formed pop rock band Crowded House in Melbourne, Australia.
 The other founding members were Australians Paul Hester and Nick Seymour.
 Later band members included Neil's brother Tim Finn and Americans Mark Hart and Matt Sherrod.
 Originally active from 1985 to 1996, the band had consistent commercial and critical success in Australia and New Zealand and international chart success in two phases, beginning with their self-titled debut album, Crowded House, which reached number twelve on the US Album Chart in 1987 and provided the Top Ten hits, Don't Dream It's Over and Something So Strong.
 Further international success came in the UK and Europe with their third and fourth albums, Woodface and Together Alone and the compilation album Recurring Dream, which included the hits "Fall at Your Feet", "Weather with You", "Distant Sun", "Locked Out", "Instinct" and "Not the Girl You Think You Are".
 Queen Elizabeth II bestowed an OBE on both Neil and Tim Finn in June 1993 for their contribution to the music of New Zealand.